NannyML/nannyml/docs/quick.rst

 for all the features using the :ref:`univariate drift detection module<univariate_drift_detection>`.
-We will instantiate the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator` class with the required arguments, fit it on ``df_reference`` and calculate on ``df_analysis``.
+We will instantiate the :class:`~nannyml.drift.univariate.calculator.UnivariateDriftCalculator` class with the required arguments, fit it on ``df_reference``, and calculate on ``df_analysis``.

 .. nbimport::
     :path: ./example_notebooks/Quickstart.ipynb
     :cells: 11

 Now let's select only the features that drifted the most.
-We will use one of the :ref:`ranking methods<tutorial-ranking>`
+To do this, we use one of the :ref:`ranking methods<tutorial-ranking>`
 - :meth:`~nannyml.drift.ranker.AlertCountRanker`: